6 Estate Planning Myths

 Myth #6- If I have a trust, I can avoid paying estate taxes.
 Some people assume that if they create a trust, that they will not have to pay estate taxes.
 However, most trusts do not automatically help you avoid having to pay these taxes.
 As such, if you are planning to avoid tax liability, your best bet is to consult with an estate planning attorney to ensure that you create the type of trust that will either reduce or altogether eliminate your tax liability.

 Do You Need Help with Estate Planning?
-Speak to a Boston Elder Law Attorney
+Speak to a Norwood Elder Law Attorney